The First Battle of Panipat was fought between the forces of Babur and Ibrahim Lodhi. The Battle was fought on April 21, 1526.

-- However, this time around, the terrible sound of the gunfire excited the elephants so much that many of Lodi’s own men being trampled under their feet.
+- However, this time around, the terrible sound of the gunfire excited the elephants so much that many of Lodi’s own men were trampled under their feet.

 - Even though possessing the numerically superior army, Lodi’s bravery could not match up to the expertise of Babur on the battlefield.

-- Military genius and modern technology and warfare led to the defeat of Lodi’s nearly 50,000 troops at the hands of a mere 12000-strong army.
+- A military genius and modern technology and warfare led to the defeat of Lodi’s nearly 50,000 troops at the hands of a mere 12000-strong army.

 The use of guns by troops of Babur helped them claim victory in the battle.
 The Lodi troops were lagging in terms of artillery skills and the sound emitted by canons frightened the war elephants of Lodi.